Analog television

-Analog television is the original television technology that uses analog signals to transmit video and audio.
-In an analog television broadcast, the brightness, colors and sound are represented by amplitude, phase and frequency of an analog signal.
+Analog television (or analogue television), is the original television technology, that uses analog signals to transmit video and audio.
+In an analog television broadcast, brightness, color, and sound are represented by the amplitude, phase, and frequency of the signal.

-Analog signals vary over a continuous range of possible values which means that electronic noise and interference may be introduced.
-Thus with analog, a moderately weak signal becomes snowy and subject to interference.
-In contrast, picture quality from a digital television (DTV) signal remains good until the signal level drops below a threshold where reception is no longer possible or becomes intermittent.
+The strength of an analog signal varies over a continuous range of possible values, meaning that electronic noise and interference may be introduced.
+Thus, a moderately weak signal becomes snowy and subject to interference.
+In contrast, picture quality from a digital television (DTV) signal remains good until the signal level drops below a certain threshold (the "digital cliff"), where reception is either no longer possible or becomes intermittent.

-Analog television may be wireless (terrestrial television and satellite television) or can be distributed over a cable network as cable television.
+Analog television may be wireless (as in terrestrial and satellite television) or distributed over a cable network (cable television).

-All broadcast television systems used analog signals before the arrival of DTV.
-Motivated by the lower bandwidth requirements of compressed digital signals, beginning in the 2000s, a digital television transition is proceeding in most countries of the world, with different deadlines for the cessation of analog broadcasts.
+All broadcast television systems traditionally used analog signals.
+Starting after the year 2000, motivated by the lower bandwidth requirements of compressed digital signals, a digital television transition has been underway in most of the world, with different deadlines for the cessation of analog broadcasts.
+Countries that still primarily use analogue systems are mostly in Africa, Asia, and South America.

 Development

 The earliest systems of analog television were mechanical television systems that used spinning disks with patterns of holes punched into the disc to scan an image.
 A similar disk reconstructed the image at the receiver.
 Synchronization of the receiver disc rotation was handled through sync pulses broadcast with the image information.
 Camera systems used similar spinning discs and required intensely bright illumination of the subject for the light detector to work.
 The reproduced images from these mechanical systems were dim, very low resolution and flickered severely.

-Analog television did not really begin as an industry until the development of the cathode-ray tube (CRT), which uses a focused electron beam to trace lines across a phosphor coated surface.
+Analog television did not begin in earnest as an industry until the development of the cathode ray tube (CRT), which uses a focused electron beam to trace lines across a phosphor coated surface.
 The electron beam could be swept across the screen much faster than any mechanical disc system, allowing for more closely spaced scan lines and much higher image resolution.
 Also, far less maintenance was required of an all-electronic system compared to a mechanical spinning disc system.
 All-electronic systems became popular with households after World War II.